motherinc/catalogue/README.md

 A Mongoose Based Data Viewer (Work In Progress)

-## Why?
+## Features

-We wanted to build a database client that:

-- Has a table view to give us a holistic view of any given collection
+- Table view to give a holistic view of any given collection
-- Has options to filter, sort, select, and populate data when viewing a collection
+- Options to filter, sort, select, and populate data when viewing a collection
-- Leverage mongoose schemas, validation, hooks, middleware
+- Leverages mongoose schemas, validation, hooks, middleware when adding and updating documents
-- Has easy navigation based on mongoose field references to other collections
+- Ability to follow references to other documents
-- Integrated well with our workflow
-- Is easy to setup, awesome to use, and easy to remove
-- Is free and open source
+- Easy to setup

 ## Install